truenas/charts/docs/common/values/runtimeClassName.md

 Defines the `runtimeClassName` for the workloads.

-Leaving it empty it will use the default `runtimeClassName`.
+Leaving it empty it will let Kubernetes resolve the `runtimeClassName`.
 > On TrueNAS Scale, it will dynamically pick the `runtimeClassName`
 > based on metadata provided by the middleware.

+You can also set a global default `runtimeClassName` in `.Values.global.defaults.runtimeClassName`

+Priority of usage (Highest to Lowest):

+- Dynamic Class Name provided from Scale Metadata
+- Per pod definition
+- Global definition

 Examples: